wstclzy2010/futurerestore/ReadMe.md

   * [img4tool](https://github.com/s0uthwest/img4tool);
   * [idevicerestore](https://github.com/s0uthwest/idevicerestore)

+## Report an issue
+You can do it [here](https://github.com/s0uthwest/futurerestore/issues).

+## Compiling
+Simple use  `bash autogen.sh && make` or use Xcode project.

-## Some about curl for ubuntu
+### Some about curl for ubuntu
-Follow [this guide](https://dev.to/jake/using-libcurl3-and-libcurl4-on-ubuntu-1804-bionic-184g) to use tsschecker on Ubuntu 18.04 (Bionic) as it requires libcurl3 which cannot coexist with libcurl4 on this OS.
+Follow [this guide](https://dev.to/jake/using-libcurl3-and-libcurl4-on-ubuntu-1804-bionic-184g) to use tsschecker on Ubuntu 18.04 (Bionic) as it requires libcurl3 which cannot co-exist with libcurl4 on this OS.

 ---